alterfw/docs/docs/models/fields.md

 title: Setting model fields
 ---

-Hero has built in supprt to WordPress default fields such as title and thumbnail, you just need to set to true using the `$fields` attribute.
+Alter has built in support to WordPress default fields such as title and thumbnail, you just need to set to true using the `$fields` attribute.

 ```php
 use Hero\Core\Model;